-Our fabrics are made from sustainable fibers and sourced as locally as possible.
-For our clothes, we use natural fibers, such as organic cotton, linen, hemp and other low impact manufactured fibers plant-based fibers like TENCEL™ and cupro.
+When we choose our fabrics we take in consideration the environmental, social and economical impact of its fibers and choose to sourced as locally as possible.
+For our clothes, we have chosen to use natural fibers, such as organic cotton, linen, hemp and other low impact manufactured fibers plant-based fibers like TENCEL™ and cupro.
 These require fewer resources to be produced, create less pollution, and decompose back into the earth far more quickly than synthetic fibers like polyester and nylon.
 Most of our fabrics are GOTS (Global Organic Textile Standard) certified.
-We work with high-quality materials that offer a lasting good fit and beautiful appearance.

-Surplus (deadstock) is simply a fabric that has been sitting around as a leftover from fashion brands or textile mills.
+Surplus (Deadstock) is simply a fabric that has been sitting around as a leftover from fashion brands or textile mills.
 And so one of the main aspects making it sustainable is that when used it has been repurposed instead of thrown away and ending up as a waste in a landfill.
-So using it prevents further unnecessary waste.
+So using it allows the circulation of materials and prevents further unnecessary waste.

 On a short term Surplus also saves energy and reduces the carbon footprint by making further fabric production needless.
-However on a long term we know is a cycle based on waste that should not exist, therefore at Elementum limits the use of surpluses to about 10% of the collection.
+However on a long term we know is a cycle based on overproduction that should not exist, therefore at Elementum limits the use of surpluses to about 10% of the collection.
 We prefer to invest on fabrics that are made sustainably from its origin and contribute on a long term to a conscious living.
-Furthermore Elementum uses fabric SURPLUSES from Portuguese factories only, and exclusively from plant- based fibers.
+Furthermore Elementum uses fabric SURPLUSES from Portuguese factories only, to save on transportation, and exclusively from plant- based fibers.

 Elementum uses recycled buttons from Louropel that are made from corozo, cotton, recycled paper, semolina, vegetables, fruit and wood.